christophihl/startupengineer/content/_repos/dat_sci_1/02_intro_tv.md

   <div id="clear"></div>
 </div>

-As you can see the template has a couple of sections.
+As you can see the template has seven sections.
 In the following we are going to populate them step by step in order to conduct our analysis.

 <!-- INFOBOX -->
 <div id="header">Infobox</div>